darklab8/fl-darkstat/README.md

 - download latest in [releases](https://github.com/darklab8/fl-darkstat/releases) appropriate for your OS and CPU architecture.
 - put file into root of Freelancer folder and start
 - visit http://localhost:8000/ as printed in console to see web site locally

-P.S. currently only Linux is supported for local usage.

-- (Windows support for local usage is coming soon)

 # Acknowledments